Overcoming Emetophobia (Vomit Phobia) with a CBT Therapist

 Examples of exposures for emetophobia:

-• Approaching places that you avoid because of fear of vomit
+Approaching places that you avoid because of the fear of vomiting

 Eliminating Safety Behaviours

-It’s suggested that you write out a plan to reduce and ultimately drop your safety behaviours.
+A good treatment plan will help you write out a plan to drop your safety behaviours.
 You can stop all your behaviours at once, or you can gradually cut them out.

 Medications for Emetophobia